& Associates

 Online sessions only

-I am a clinical psychologist and am currently undertaking an intermediate level accreditation in family therapy.
+I am a clinical psychologist and have an intermediate level accreditation in family therapy.
 I offer online therapy for individuals, families, couples and queer partnerships, and parent-child pairs.

 In individual therapy, I use a trauma-informed approach based on compassionate and values-based therapeutic models which are strengths-based.
 I look forward to working with people towards better mental health, wellbeing, and living a meaningful thriving life.